 - Carefully center the seedling in its new home!
 You can now fill in the sides with your pre-moistened mix, and tamp it in lightly until you have filled the gaps.

 Step #9 – Harden Off Your Seedlings (VERY IMPORTANT!!)

 A couple of weeks before transplanting your seedlings to the garden it is time to start preparing them for their environment.
 They need to get used to sunlight, wind, rain, cool nights, and less frequent watering.
-Begin by taking your plants out to a shaded area for a couple of hours the first day.
+Begin by taking your plants out to a shaded area for a couple of hours on the first day.
 Take your seedlings outside each and every day (as long as the weather permits), increasing the amount of time and sun exposure gradually each day.